Stop retyping recipes

 Key Takeaways

-• Learn dice, mince, and slice first; they cover 80% of home cooking
+• Learn dice, mince, and slice first because they recur in many home recipes

-• Uniform cuts ensure even cooking; match cut size to cooking time
+• Uniform cuts help pieces cook at a similar rate; match cut size to the method

 • A sharp 8-inch chef's knife handles most cuts